 Southeast Seattle: Seward Park

-I spent a lot of time at Seward Park as it’s very close to my house and my regular running and dog walking route.
+I spend a lot of time at Seward Park as it’s very close to my house.
+It’s one of the best walks in Seattle, although I might be biased!
 I love watching this park change through the seasons since I’m so familiar with it.
 It has a 2.5 mile completely flat paved loop takes you around the Bailey penninsula, a large penninsula in Lake Washington.
 If you go counter clockwise, you’ll start passing a playground and will look south towards Renton and Mt Rainier.
 Around the corner, facing east, you’ll be looking across the lake to the houses of Mercer Island.
 Rounding the north side of the penninsula, you’ll look out to the I-90 bridge and downtown Seattle.
 The final stretch, along the west side of the park, goes along Andrew’s Bay where there are often boats anchored.
 Seward park has lots of birds including great blue herons and a nesting pair of bald eagles that I see on hear on almost every visit.
 There are also lots of ducks and bunnies!
 If you venture off the loop and onto the north end of the penninsula, you can visit old growth forest right in the heart of Seattle!

 Southwest Seattle: Alki Beach Park